A Man and His Journey

 The Aristides Pereira International Airport on the island of Boa Vista, was officially renamed after him on November, 19, 2011.

-This traveling photo tribute exhibit told the story of Pereira’s remarkable life and career and was guest curated by Ronald Barboza, a Cape Verdean American photographer who has chronicled the life of Pereira for decades.
+This traveling photo tribute exhibition told the story of Pereira’s remarkable life and career and was guest curated by Ronald Barboza, a Cape Verdean American photographer who has chronicled the life of Pereira for decades.